 Susan and Andrew Lindsey came in from Fairfax and went sailing with another couple from Charlottesville.
 Fluky winds kept everyone on their toes at the helm.
 Just being out there conjures up family experiences.

 “The last time I was on a sailboat was with my father and Susan,” Andrew said.
 “He wound up sailing backwards and nearly ran into a barge.
 His sailing skills were rusty since it was only the second time in 25 years.
 I think the boat was 36 feet long.”

 Susan picked up the story.
 “We heard a sound, an alarm warning us.
 We were so close that we could see the facial features of those [grimacing] on the barge.
 He was taking his second wife out for her first time on a sailboat.
 I screamed, ‘Look out!
 Stay away from the rocks!'”

 Andrew said this happened at Southport NC, between Wilmington and Myrtle Beach.
 “He sold the boat shortly after that.”
 Susan rationalized, “It was a 2-1/2 hour drive from his home.”

 Sailing From NY, OH, DC

 Sonia Vanihel of Putnam NY took her friend Leda sailing while vacationing in Williamsburg.
-It was a last-minute thing as they discovered it online that morning.
 They joined Todd and Michele Ruthemyer of Cincinnati OH and their friends Rachel and John Peters of Washington DC.